The Wedding Day - A Short Story (October 31st, 1950)

 She prayed twice per day for a month hoping the wedding would go as planned, emotionally scarred by her many weddings.
 Curiously, the church had to re-arrange the wedding which was originally planned to have occurred in the dying days of summer due to a roof leak, and the wedding was, once again, on the same date as the previous past weddings, which brought back all the more painful memories.

 As she donned her wedding dress for the third time, alas, in a somewhat twisted turn of events, her husband-to-be was not awaiting her arrival at the alter, sending her body crashing to the floor as she burst into tears...

 "Poor girl," the nurse said as she gazes into the padded cell.

 "But one thing I don't understand... why is Julie in a wedding gown?"

 "She's getting married today."

 "You haven't heard the story?
-Sixty-years ago today, It was on October 31, 1950: She was supposed to be married, however she was stood-up at the alter.
+It was 60 years ago today, October 31, 1950 - Julie was supposed to be married, however she was stood-up at the alter.
 It destroyed her life and she went mad, stark raving mad.
 Our poor Julia is doomed to relive her failed wedding every Halloween for the rest of her life..."